MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

     > **Note**: You can use the second plus sign directly left to the first backlog item to add a new task to it.

-1. On the **Board** tab of the **PUL-Web** pane, in the upper left corner of the pane, click the second plus sign from the top, the one next to the first work item.
+1. On the **Backlog** tab of the **PUL-Web** pane, in the upper left corner of the pane, click the second plus sign from the top, the one next to the first work item.
 This will display the **NEW TASK** panel.
 1. At the top of the **NEW TASK** panel, in the **Enter title** textbox, type **Add page for most recent tutorials**.
 1. On the **NEW TASK** panel, in the **Remaining Work** textbox, type **5**.
 1. On the **NEW TASK** panel, in the **Activity** dropdown list, select **Development**.